-The SUA requests that the EU, and other international bodies such as the United Nations, European Parliament and Council of Europe, to request that Turkey ensures that the Syriac Orthodox Monastery of Mor Gabriel, one of the oldest Christian monasteries in the world (founded in 397 AD) is not deprived of its lands, and that it is protected in its entirety; and that the European Parliament expresses equal concern about the current status of the unlawful appropriation of significant amounts of land in Southeast Turkey historically and legally belonging to a multitude of other ancient Syriac (Aramean) monasteries, churches and proprietors.
-The difficulties that Arameans continue to face in relation to property was stated in the European Commission Turkey 2010 Progress Report ("Progress Report 2010"), in particular, the continuing problems with land ownership by St. Gabriel.
+The SUA requests that the United Nations, and other international bodies such as the European Union, European Parliament and Council of Europe, also request that Turkey ensures that the Syriac Orthodox Monastery of Mor Gabriel, one of the oldest Christian monasteries in the world (founded in 397 AD) is not deprived of its lands, and that it is protected in its entirety; and that the United Nations and other European bodies express equal concern about the current status of the unlawful appropriation of significant amounts of land in Southeast Turkey historically and legally belonging to a multitude of other ancient Syriac (Aramean) monasteries, churches and proprietors.
+The difficulties that Arameans continue to face in relation to property was stated in the European Commission Turkey 2011 Progress Report ("Progress Report 2011"), in particular, the continuing problems with land ownership by St. Gabriel.